-Why is Core Strength Important and what is it?
+What is Core Strength and why is it important?

 Did you know core strength is needed to perform all trunk movements?
 And if your core is weak, then a lot of the force generated from your trunk will ripple upward and downward to adjoining links within the chain of your limbs, so to speak.